 When it comes to making noise in the bedroom, some people prefer silence, while others prefer to wake the neighbors.
 Although the noisy type are more likely to be on the receiving end of a late-night complaint to the police, a growing amount of research suggests that this may be a small price to pay for a more intense and satisfying sex life.
 Indeed, scientists have found that sexual noises may enhance pleasure in a number of ways.

-One limitation to the research on noise and sexual satisfaction is that the people who report making the most noise during sex tend to be the least apprehensive about sexual communication and the most confident in their sexual skills.1 Thus, while it is likely true that noise does improve sex, it probably also true that people who are better at sex tend to be noisier.
-All in all, this research tells us that one place where it is good to be a loudmouth is in the bedroom.
+One limitation to the research on noise and sexual satisfaction is that the people who report making the most noise during sex tend to be the least apprehensive about sexual communication and the most confident in their sexual skills .
+Thus, while it is likely true that noise improves sex, it is probably also true that people who are better at sex tend to be noisier.

 Image Source: 123rf.com

 You Might Also Like: